QuYuze/WeatherApp/README.md

 --implemented functionalities:

---create json request to Open Weather
+Create json request to Open Weather.
---fetch the current weather of designated cities (from Text user input), or the user's current positions --locating the users cuurent postion using locationManager.
+Fetch the current weather of designated cities (from Text user input), or the user's current positions.
---basic UI
+Locating the users cuurent postion using locationManager.
+Basic UI.
---play with drawable to polish the UI
+Play with drawable to polish the UI.